 |Capital One (US)||95|

-Go through Intellipaat’s Data Science Tutorial to start learning now!
+Go through Intellipaat’s Data Science Tutorial for Beginners to start learning now!

 At Intellipaat, we know that acquiring Data Science skills and finding a good job is a challenge.
 However, through our specially planned Data Science course, we have seen many professionals easily transition to Data Science.
 Thus, follow the above step-by-step guide on how to build a career in Data Science, which will help you get started in learning Data Science and find jobs.
 Today, there are many Data Science course plans to help you become a Data Scientist.
 A well-thought-out training not only provides you with the basics of Data Science but also helps guide your learning through practical projects.